-Calculates NDVI, EVI, SAVI, NDWI for satellite images.
+Calculates NDVI, EVI, SAVI, NDWI

 The GeoPard Vegetation Indexes block retrieves the preselected satellite image from the available constellations, applies the preselected vegetation index calculation on top, and packs the output as cloud-optimized GeoTIFF.

 The processing block capabilities include: